RTEMS/rtems-docs/cpu-supplement/sparc_v8_stacks_regwin.rst

 .. sidebar:: *Credit*

-   The contents of this section were originally written by Peter Magnusson and available through a website which is no longer online.
+   The contents of this section were originally written by Peter S. Magnusson and available through a website which is no longer online.
 Peter graciously granted permission for this information to be included in the RTEMS Documentation.